TALKS

 Hosted by Jamee Gregory & Audrey Gruss

-On Wednesday, July 15, acclaimed journalist and author Ken Auletta will be interviewed by Maureen Dowd at Southampton Arts Center for an engaging and wide-ranging conversation on politics, media, culture, and the personalities shaping today’s America.
+On Wednesday, July 15, acclaimed journalist and author Ken Auletta will be interviewed by the New York Times Opinion Columnist Maureen Dowd at Southampton Arts Center for an engaging and wide-ranging conversation on politics, media, culture, and the personalities shaping today’s America.

 Led by Dowd in conversation with Auletta, the evening will explore subjects he has profiled throughout his celebrated career — the good, the bad, and the ugly — including Donald Trump, power, influence, journalism, and the ever-evolving American political landscape.
 Insightful, candid, and timely, this special event brings together two of the nation’s most influential voices for a compelling summer evening discussion.